dirac-institute/sorcha/docs/gettingstarted.rst

 Making the Orbit File
 ~~~~~~~~~~~~~~~~~~~~~~~~

-First we will start with creating an orbits file, and generate a file called 'sspp_testset_orbits.des', which contains the orbits of five synthetic objects.
+First, we will start with creating an :ref:`orbits`, and generate a file called 'sspp_testset_orbits.des', which contains the orbits of five synthetic objects.
 You can download the file from `here <https://github.com/dirac-institute/sorcha/blob/main/demo/sspp_testset_orbits.des>`__.
 The contents of the file is below:

 .. literalinclude:: ../demo/sspp_testset_orbits.des
     :language: text